mongodb/docs-commandline-tools/source/includes/warning-tools-dollar-import-export-restriction.rst

    :manual:`MongoDB Extended JSON
    (v2)</reference/mongodb-extended-json>` cannot differentiate between type wrappers and fields that have the same name as type wrappers.
-Don't use Extended JSON formats if the corresponding BSON representation might include ``$`` prefixed keys.
+Don't use extended JSON formats if the corresponding BSON representation might include ``$`` prefixed keys.
    The :ref:`DBRefs <dbref-explanation>` mechanism is an exception to this general rule.